 - A. Student Conduct Committee members will receive and review a copy of the Notification of Charges and documentary evidence provided by the University and the student or student organization. - B. The Chair will ask all present at the hearing to introduce themselves for the record.
-The Chair will invite committee members to disqualify themselves from participation in the hearing and invite the student or student organization to request that a member be disqualified as a result of prior involvement in the case or if they believe for any reason that they cannot render a just and fair decision. - C. The Notification of Charges shall be read aloud and the student or student organization shall be asked to respond to the charges by accepting responsibility, accepting responsibility and noting that there are mitigating circumstances, or denying responsibility for the alleged violations of UCR Standards of Conduct. - D. SCAIP shall present the University's case. - SCAIP will explain fully the alleged violation(s) of the Standards of Conduct and evidence that supports the allegation(s).
+The Chair will invite committee members to disqualify themselves from participation in the hearing and invite the student or student organization to request that a member be disqualified as a result of prior involvement in the case or if they believe for any reason that they cannot render a just and fair decision. - C. The Notification of Charges shall be read aloud and the student or student organization shall be asked to respond to the charges by accepting responsibility, accepting responsibility and noting that there are mitigating circumstances, or denying responsibility for the alleged violations of UCR Standards of Conduct. - D. Student Judicial Affairs shall present the University's case. - o The Office of Student Judicial Affairs will explain fully the alleged violation(s) of the Standards of Conduct and evidence that supports the allegation(s).